 The Brambledown Tales by Geraldine McCaughrean: A series of short books for animal loving children.
 4-7yrs

-Little Grey Rabbit’s Story Treasury by Alison Uttley: Lovely short stories involving a rabbit, a squirrel, a hedgehog and a hare.
-Lovely illustrations.
+Lovely short stories and illustrations involving a rabbit, a squirrel, a hedgehog and a hare.
 We love Alison Uttley.
-Perfect for early readers as well.
+Perfect as a read aloud and for early readers as well.
 4-7 yrs

-Nature Lover’s Book by Enid Blyton: A year long adventure of a family of children going on monthly walks with their neighbour, Uncle Merry, who brings the outdoors to life for them as he teaches them all about the birds, animals and plants as they walk.
+A year long adventure of a family of children going on monthly walks with their neighbour, Uncle Merry, who brings the outdoors to life for them as he teaches them all about the birds, animals and plants as they walk.
 A wonderful ‘read aloud’ book.
-I read each chapter in the story in the corresponding month of the year, so this is a book we dipped in and out of once a month, but we all really looked forward to the next month.
+I read each chapter in the story of the corresponding month of the year, so this is a book we dipped in and out of once a month, but we all really looked forward to the next month.
 5+ yrs

 The Complete Book of the Flower Fairies by Mary Cicely Barker: Beautiful short and descriptive poems about individual plants and trees with stunning detailed illustrations.
 We also use the illustrations to help us in plant identification.
 4+ years